Melbourne Convention and Exhibition Centre: Melbourne Exhibition Centre

 The building consists of two different roof designs which are angled at different directions.
 This was due to the intention to create two different successful spaces which is the exhibition space and the public space (concourse of the building).
 By this method, the architects manage to create two different environments, one which is an enclosed exhibition space and another is the concourse which is open to the public.

 Due to the brief that required the building to be constructed in a short amount of time and save cost, a repetitive system of identical trusses clad in aluminium sheet were used.
 On top of that, the trusses have to be solid in order to provide sound isolation from one hall to the next.
 At the same time, in order to reduce the span, and to stiffen them laterally, the architects tapered them in cross section.

 The two rows of columns that are located in the verandah (the building’s long frontage facing the river) are intended to give a subtle separation of the interior and exterior of the building.

 The blades which are located along the concourse are coloured in a series of Francis-Bacon-inspired colours, with hall numbers stencilled on.
 This serves as a double purpose of punctuating the linear volume and labelling the halls.

 Significance and contribution to Australian architecture

 The aerodynamic treatment of the colonnade canopy, which disperses wind, influenced another Melbourne architect, Peter Elliott, in the design of the Spencer Street Footbridge in 1999.

 Awards

 The Melbourne Convention Centre was awarded the Australian Construction Achievement Award in 2010.

-The Melbourne Exhibition Centre was awarded the Sir Zelman Cowen Award for public architecture in 1996.
+The Melbourne Exhibition Centre was awarded the Sir Zelman Cowen Award for Public Architecture in 1996.

-2018 Melbourne Award - contribution to profile by a corporation - Club Melbourne Ambassador Program.